The content of this page is intended for healthcare professionals only.

 How to apply for the grant

-ESPUN Banner
+ESPUN grants

-Scope of the ESPUN Study grant
+Scope of the ESPUN study grant

-The Study Grant is open for studies related to bladder and/or bowel management in children and adolescents.
+The study grant is open for studies related to bladder and/or bowel management in children and adolescents.
 Bladder and bowel management could be studied separately.
 However, additional research on synergies between bladder and bowel management is needed and of special interest.
 The study or research project may use qualitative or quantitative methods.
 Any study design or research project proposed by the applicant will be considered.

 • 2021 – paused due to the pandemic